Hillsborough Balloon Festival & Fair

 forget to leave your daytime telephone number so we can contact you.

 If you think you want to take a ride but are not sure there are alternatives for you.

 At various times during the course of the weekend, balloonists will be tethering.

-When a balloon tethers, it is secured to the earth so it will return to the spot from
+When a balloon tethers, it is secured to the ground so it will return to the spot from

-up" about 50 feet then come back to the ground.
-(Tethering is great for people
+about 50 feet then come back to the ground.
+Tethering is great for people who are

-who are young, uncertain about flying, or fragile.)
-The cost is nominal, $15 per
+young, uncertain about flying, or fragile.
+The cost is nominal, $15 per person to

 Alternative Number 2: Night Glow